Walking on Conwy Mountain

 1. Pass the Smallest House, go through the arch and walk along Marine Walk, next to the Conwy Estuary.

 2. Turn left at Ysgol Aberconwy and head for the main road.
-Cross the road at the pedestrian crossing, and then cross the metal railway bridge.
+Cross the road at the pedestrian crossing, and then cross over the metal railway bridge.

 3. Continue uphill, passing houses on your left, until you reach a row of houses on the right.
 Bear right over a stile onto Conwy Mountain.